-Terete, glandular pubescent bushes or small trees 3-4 m high.
+Terete, glandular-pubescent bushes or small trees 3-4 m high.
 Elliptic, elliptic-lanceolate, ovate, obovate, highly variable leaves, 8-22 by 3-7 cm, cuneately attenuate at base, acuminate, at apex, serrate or entire along margins, upper surface dark green, sparsely pubescent; lower surface pale green, glandular, densely pubescent, hairy along veins, very bitter in taste.
 Pubescent 4-4.5 cm petioles.
 Peduncles thickly puberulent and glandular; terminal corymbose panicles 22 by 16 cm.
 Heads homogamous, numerous, 1.4 by 1.2 cm; bracteoles 1 or 2, thickly puberulent.
 Phyllaries imbricate, 5-seriate, yellowish green with purple tip, outer most very short, inner ones longest, elliptic-oblong, obtuse or rounded at apex, hairy along margins, puberulent above, glabrous-puberulent below.
 Involucre campanulate, 6-8 by 6 mm.
 Flat, foveolate, brown receptacle.
 In each capitulum, 15-17, 2 cm-long flowers, creamy-white, tubular, 5-lobed, rounded corolla.
 Stamens 5, filaments glabrous, anthers sagittate at base, rounded to subacute at apex.
 Gynoecium 1 cm long; ovary hairy; style 5 mm with glabrous base and hairy apex; stigma subulate, uneven, hairy.
 Achenes, brown, 3 mm long, oblong, somewhat cuneate at base, 10-ribbed, very prominent, glandular between ribs, many spreading hairs on ribs; pappus white, persistent bristles, many in number.

 Phenology: Flowering and fruiting in November-March

-Distribution: In India its reported from Bihar, Madhya Pradesh, Odisha, West Bengal and Telangana and present report from Maharashtra.
+Distribution: In India, it has been reported from Bihar, Madhya Pradesh, Odisha, West Bengal and Telangana and the present report records its occurrence in Maharashtra.

-Occurrence: On the way to Wade-Gudhe, Planted near farm.
+Occurrence: On the way to Wade-Gudhe, Planted near a farm.

-Status: It is invasive, not indigenous.
+Status: It is invasive, not Indigenous.

-Ethnomedicinal uses: The leaves are commonly used as a treatment against nematodes in humans and chimpanzees as well as for other intestinal worms (Huffman and Seifu, 1989).
+Ethnomedicinal uses: The leaves are commonly used as a treatment against nematodes in humans and chimpanzees, as well as for other intestinal worms (Huffman and Seifu, 1989).
 It is a well-known traditional anti-diabetic plant known in Africa (Atangwho et al., 2011).
-Diabetes treatment: two spoonful of leaf powder in one glass of milk.
+Diabetes treatment: two spoonfuls of leaf powder in one glass of milk.

-Conservation and Sustainable Use:
+Conservation and Sustainable Use

 In addition to being invasive, both species possess therapeutic promise; they may be scarce and thus vulnerable to habitat destruction or over-exploitation.
 Measures must be instituted to safeguard these plants, ensuring that local communities obtain sustainable advantages from them without compromising their long-term sustainability.
 From an economic perspective, these plants may be farmed for commercial purposes, including the production of herbal products or medicinal formulations.
 This could offer new opportunities for local farmers and businesses to diversify their income sources.

-Disscussion:
+Discussion

-According to Jansen (1980), Jacquin described Spilanthes in 1760 and divided it into two sections- Spilanthes Jacq. and Acmella Rich.
-Later updated the description of section Acmella Rich. and stated that Acmella differentiates from Spilanthes only in possessing radiate heads, moving numerous radiate Spilanthes species into Acmella.
+According to Jansen (1980), the Austrian botanist Joseph von Jacquin described Spilanthes in 1760 and divided it into two sections- Spilanthes Jacq. and Acmella Rich.
+Later, he updated the description of section Acmella Rich. and stated that Acmella differentiates from Spilanthes only in possessing radiate heads, moving numerous radiate Spilanthes species into Acmella.
 This categorization was followed by De Candolle (1836) and Moore (1907).

-Moore's revised Spilanthes section had 13 species, six varieties, and forms, whereas Acmella had 26 species, 18 variants, and forms.
+Moore’s revised Spilanthes section had 13 species, six varieties, and forms, whereas Acmella had 26 species, 18 variants, and forms.
 Jansen (1980) offered strong morphological and chromosomal evidence for Acmella and Spilanthes separate genera.
-It has 9 species and 2 variety in India (Reshmi & Rajalakshmi, 2016).
-To present, four species and one variety have been reported in Maharashtra.
+It has nine species and two varieties in India (Reshmi & Rajalakshmi, 2016).

+Up to the present, four species and one variety have been reported in Maharashtra.
 However, the reinstatement of Acmella radicans var. debilis (Jagtap & Buchalkar, 2015) to species status resulted in a total of four species.
 A species key is provided for every species, including the newly added one.

 Key to Acmella spp.